The Son of God Is Lord over All

 The One who builds His upper chambers in the heavens And has founded His vaulted dome over the earth, He who calls for the waters of the sea And pours them out on the face of the earth, The LORD is His name.
 Amos 9:6 (NASB95)

 God placed his throne and “upper chambers” above the firmament.
-I will look at this in another teaching entitled “The Firmament, the Throne, and the Apocalypse,” where I show that unless we accept the biblical depiction of the earth, we cannot understand where is God’s throne and how Jesus will return.
+I have written another article about this entitled, “The Firmament, the Throne, and the Apocalypse,” where I show that unless we accept the biblical depiction of the earth, we cannot understand where is God’s throne and how Jesus will return.

 The firmament is the most immense structure in creation, as far as we can tell.
 No wonder it took all of day two to create it.